ArendPeter/GameMakerGuide/docs/Pong_YourFirstGame/5_GMLBasics.md

  * We'll change instance positions with code 😎
  * We'll use keyboard input to make the game interactive 😲
-   * and we add local co-op while we're at it 😵
+   * and we add a local versus mode while we're at it 😵
  * We'll make instance interact with each other 🤯

 That's all on this page!!
 Let's do it!